 - Digital marketing ➡️ using online channels to reach potential and existing customers.
-We find search engines, social networks, websites, blogs, online ads, emails and videos.
+We find search engines technology, social networks, ecommerce website, blogs, online ads, emails, and videos.

-- Marketing from contenu➡️ create and share content that is useful and relevant to the target audience, such as blog posts, videos, podcasts, infographics and white papers.
+- Marketing from content ➡️ create and share content that is useful and relevant to the target audience, such as blog posts, videos, podcasts, infographics and white papers.

-- Relationship marketing ➡️ build and maintain long-term relationships with customers by addressing their individual needs and preferences.
+- Relationship marketing ➡️ build and maintain long-term relationships with consumers by addressing their individual needs and preferences in the approach.

 What is the relationship between direct marketing and one-to-one marketing?

 Actually, they are both closely related (kind of like a pizza and an oven, after all) because they both focus on communication and direct interaction with customers. 💭 In reality, one-to-one marketing can be seen as the evolution of direct marketing.

 To make it short (I hope you like Pokémon):

 - One-to-one marketing: Raichu. ⚡

 Marketing mix is essential for any business that wants to succeed in the market. 🧠 Think of it this way: without good blended marketing, your business may be as useless as toothpaste without a toothbrush…